mattwojo/webvr/webvr-docs/essentials.md

 ## Hybrid
 The [WebVR 1.1](https://w3c.github.io/webvr/spec/1.1/) specification was recently amended to add support for multi-GPU systems, such as hybrid laptops with an integrated and more powerful GPU.
 For these machines to correctly support WebVR, they must either:
-- [correctly handle](https://www.khronos.org/webgl/wiki/HandlingContextLost) the webglcontextlost and webglcontextrestored events.
+- [Correctly handle](https://www.khronos.org/webgl/wiki/HandlingContextLost) the webglcontextlost and webglcontextrestored events.
-- if the page does not handle [`webglcontextrestored`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextrestored) correctly, ensure that handlers to [`webglcontextlost`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextlost) do NOT call arg0.preventDefault(), as that will opt-out of our fallback behavior.
+- If the page does not handle [`webglcontextrestored`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextrestored) correctly, ensure that handlers to [`webglcontextlost`](https://developer.mozilla.org/en-US/docs/Web/Events/webglcontextlost) do NOT call arg0.preventDefault(), as that will opt-out of our fallback behavior.

 ## Mouse input
 Some platforms (including Windows Mixed Reality) disable the mouse cursor on the 2D desktop when the user is wearing a headset.
 Mouse input (position deltas and button presses) can be accessed whilst in an exclusive mode WebVR application through the use of pointer lock, which should be requested on a page element (usually the canvas, for convenience).
 Note that whilst the page is presenting to an HMD and mouse input is restricted, the requirement for user consent to get pointerlock is waived.